As of Aug. 2023

-- Masks are not required unless you are recovering from COVID or visiting Health and Wellness Services and other health or medical spaces on campus.
+Masks are not required unless you are recovering from COVID or visiting Health and Wellness Services and other health or medical spaces on campus.
 Continue to respect others' wishes.
 If asked to mask up before entering a space, please do so.
-Masks will be provided.
+Masks are available at Health and Wellness Services.
+If there is a significant increase in the number of positive cases on campus at any point in the semester additional masking stations will be identified.

-- Isolation is required for those who test positive.
+Isolation is required for those who test positive.
 Anyone testing positive for COVID-19 will isolate for at least five days, per CDC guidance.
-If you test positive, please inform those who you’ve shared close contact so they can monitor their symptoms (more below).
 Testing is available for students who need it.
-Students who have symptoms of COVID-19 can contact Health and Wellness Services at 570-408-4730 to be treated and tested.
+Students who have symptoms of COVID-19 can contact Health and Wellness Services at 570-408-4730 to be tested and treated.
+Resident students who test positive and are unable to return home to isolate will consult with Health and Wellness Services and Residence Life for isolation instructions.

 - Stay home for five days.